Savitha11111/Adaptive-Test-Automation-for-HR-Systems-Using-Selenium/README.md

-# Selenium Login Test Automation
+# Adaptive Test Automation for HR Systems Using Selenium

 ## Introduction
 This Selenium test script automates the login functionality testing of a web application using Python's Selenium library.